shaneneff1/Windows-Virtual-Desktop/README.md

 ## REFERENCE SCRIPTS
 - **install-application.ps1:** script called by custom script extension ARM template resource (found in the 'resources' section of the "managedDisk-galleryvm.json.
 This script installs Notepad++ on target machines). **This file must be copied to storage account to allow it to be referenced by the template as the ADO project is not public and the decision was made to not reference external sources not owned/managed by Republic Air.
 This file is in source control.
 Once edited, changes committed to the master, the pipeline will file copy the installation script from the repository to the solution's BLOB storage account.
 - **run.ps1:** This script will scale out and in based on capacity utilization of the VMs.
-There are four of these; one for each environment.
+There are four of these; one for each host pool.
 - **stop-function-app.ps1** This is the first stage of the pipeline and this script stops all of the function apps that are hosting the VM scaling PowerShell script.
 The pipeline will fail if the VMs are powered off.
 All eight sessions hosts need to be powered on and that's not possible if the function is still operating at a five-minute trigger.
 - **start-vms.ps1** This is the second stage of the release pipeline and is used to ensure that all VMs are running.
 The pipeline will fail trying to update the VM, as these updates cannot be applied to a non-running VM.
+- **restart-function-apps.ps1** PowerShell script to restart all of the auto-scale function apps.

 ---
 ## REFERENCE: PIPELINE DOCUMENTATION